StarbirdTech/AI-Blueprints/deep-learning/super-resolution-with-fsrcnn/README.md

   - **Resource Type**: `public`
   - **Bucket Region**: `us-west-2`

-- Make sure that the model is in the datafabric folder inside your workspace.
-If the model does not appear after downloading, please restart your workspace.
+- Make sure that the dataset is in the datafabric folder inside your workspace.
+If the dataset does not appear after downloading, please restart your workspace.

 ### 4 ▪ Clone the Repositoryy